sushilsridhar/git-commands/README.md

 on branchA: git checkout branchB
 on branchB: git merge branchA
 on branchB: resolve conflicts if any and, git push
 Now branchB has branchA changes

-### 5. Wrong commit message can be undone with below commands
-git commit --amend -m "new commit message"

-commit already pushed? then use below commands

-git commit --amend -m "new commit message"
-git push --force (force flag will overwrite the remote branch with local branch)

 ### 6. Get and Set origin url
 git config --get remote.origin.url  (use this if network connectivity is down)